bhargavrepaka/taskmanagement-front-devtown/README.md

    - Edit and delete tasks.

 3. **AWS Integration:**
-   - Store tasks in an AWS DynamoDB database.
+   - Store tasks in an AWS RDS database.
-   - Utilize AWS Lambda for serverless processing, e.g., task validation.
+   - Utilize AWS EC2 for running the server.

 4. **Frontend:**
    - User-friendly interface designed with React.js.